artic-network/amplicon-nf/docs/output.md

 - `multiqc/`
   - `multiqc_report.html`: a standalone HTML file that can be viewed in your web browser.
   - `multiqc_data/`: directory containing parsed statistics from the different tools used in the pipeline.
-  - `multiqc_plots/`: directory containing static images from the report in various formats.

 </details>